BIueish/TextEdit/README.md

 ```

-The default font is not the most beautiful and I recommend to use good monospace fonts like JetBrainsMono
+The default font is not beautiful and I recommend to use better looking monospace fonts.

 ## Features